mysociety/django-subdomain-instances/README.rst

 Instances
 =========

-A way of allowing subdomains to be served by the same project, and associating objects with particular subdomains.
+A simple way of allowing subdomains to be served by the same project, and associating objects with particular subdomains.

 Installation
 ------------

-1. Set the `BASE_HOST` variable to your wildcarded domain, or for local development we recommend 127.0.0.1.xip.io (a domain that points to localhost).
+1. By default, it will work if you use 127.0.0.1.xip.io (a domain that points to localhost) on port 80.
+To use a different base domain/port, set the `BASE_HOST` and/or `BASE_PORT` variables.

 2. Add `instances` to your `INSTALLED_APPS`, and migrate to get the Instance database table.